DakshMathur1/DakshMathur1/README.md

 I have a deep passion for Data Analytics/Data Science, Machine Learning & Software Development.
 I am proficiency in SQL, Python, R, Java (OOP), C++, JavaScript, HTML, and CSS.

 I enjoy solving complex, time-sensitive problems, which has led me to excel in numerous Datathons, Hackathons, and Case Competitions over the past few years.
-These experiences have deepened my understanding of many topics, particularly in the areas of Data Science and Machine Learning.

-I completed my first internship as an Algorithmic Trading Intern in Singapore, where I had my first real experience in the industry.
-In this role, I back-tested strategies for deployment in the financial market, enhancing my analytical and quantitative skills.
+I completed my first internship as an Algorithmic Trading Intern in Singapore, where I back-tested strategies for deployment in the financial market.

 - 🔭 I’m currently working on Myself!
 - 💬 Ask me about anything!